WebAssembly/spec/proposals/Level-1.md

 In the initial implementation, try blocks may only yield 0 or 1 values.

-### Exception creation
+### Throwing an exception

-A `except` instruction has a single immediate argument, an exception tag.
-The corresponding tagged exception type is used to define the data fields of the created exception.
-The values for the data fields must be on top of the operand stack, and must correspond to the exception's type signature.
-These values are popped off the stack and an instance of the exception is then created.
-A reference to the created exception is then pushed onto the stack.
+The `throw` instruction takes an exception index as an immediate argument.
+That index is used to identify the tagged exception type to throw.
+The values to throw (corresponding to the signature) are popped from the top of the stack, and an exception is created.
+This includes attaching a stack track to the exception.

-### Throws

-The `throw` throws the exception on top of the stack.
-The exception is popped off the top of the stack before throwing.
+The newly created exception is then thrown.

 When an exception is thrown, the host VM searches for nearest enclosing try block body that execution is in.
 That try block is called the _catching_ try